 While a student at St. Olaf College in Northfield, MN, Brian was a tour soloist on euphonium with the concert band.
 In 1997, he won second place in the North American Brass Band Association technical soloist competition, playing euphonium as a member of the Sheldon Theater Brass Band.
 Schooled in the art of alto horn by charter Ameriikan Poijat alto hornist Karl Hill Kortesmaki, he performs on the alto with a mouthpiece handmade for him by Karl.

-He is Associate Professor of Music at St. Olaf College, where he teaches low brass instruments, conducts brass ensembles, band, and teaches courses in music education.
-He is a graduate of the University of Michigan and is pursuing doctoral studies at the University of Minnesota.
+He recently retired from the Music Department at St. Olaf College, where he taught and conducted for 38 years.
+He is a graduate of the University of Michigan and has a doctorate from the University of Minnesota.

 Tracey Gibbens, a third generation Finnish-American, was born on the Minnesota Iron Range in Virginia, and spent most of his youth in Duluth.He has traveled widely as a brass player and conductor, having performed with orchestras and ensembles in Mexico, Italy, as well as several sites in the U.S. He has recently returned to Minnesota from a faculty position with the University of Alaska-Fairbanks.